 Where should I go for a snow holiday?

-If you’re not comfortable travelling overseas in 2021 (or not sure whether it’ll be possible), don’t forget that Australia has 16 of its very own snow resorts.
+If you’re not comfortable travelling overseas (or not sure whether it’ll be possible), don’t forget that Australia has 16 of its very own snow resorts.

 Some are tiny, like the adorable Corin Forest, Canberra, where kids can enjoy a snow day for about the same cost as a zoo ticket.
 And others are decidedly bigger, such as Perisher and Thredbo.
 You can easily spend a week or more at these larger resorts without getting bored.

 And if you’re overwhelmed by the logistics of a snow holiday, you’re not alone.
 Many Aussies have no idea what to pack for a ski holiday, because we haven’t grown up around snow.

 Don’t worry, though.
 It’s really pretty simple.
 You just need to stay warm and dry – so layer up, and make sure your outerwear is all waterproof!
 Aside from that, all resorts offer on-site gear hire, and their staff will help you out with anything you need to know.

 This means you can travel lightly and just pick up whatever you need when you’re there.
 Plus, at the end of your trip, you can hand back all the soggy gear without having to worry about laundry.

 And of course, we’ve also created a ‘What to Pack for a Ski Holiday’ guide that breaks down your entire packing list via category.
 You’re welcome!

 Where should I travel in Australia if I’m on a budget?

 Many people mistakenly think that Australian holidays are more expensive than overseas ones.
 While this can be true (especially if you’re comparing a luxe Aussie trip to the cost of backpacking in Bali) it’s often not.